Ex-Trump strategist Steve Bannon hits airwaves after prison release

 Now, with just a week before election day, Bannon is using his influence and media savvy to rally the Republican presidential candidate’s die-hard base.

-While Bannon no longer works for Trump, he is turning to “The War Room” to champion his message.
-Bannon appeared back on the show Tuesday morning, saying “We’re going to deliver a knock-out blow” on November 5.
+While Bannon no longer works for Trump, he told his podcast audience: “We’re going to deliver a knock-out blow” on November 5.

-“I am more energised and more focused than I have ever been in my entire life,” added Bannon, who described himself as a “political prisoner”.
+“I am more energised and more focused than I have ever been in my entire life,” added Bannon, who described himself as having been a “political prisoner”.

 He encouraged Trump supporters to “flat out get out the vote”, saying they need to score an election victory that goes his opponents’ “ability to steal it”.